Dhamma-Sobhana/gong/README.md

 Default: `false`

-## DHAMMA_LOCATION_ID (server)
+## LOCATION_ID (server)
 If automation is enabled, id of location to fetch courses for.

-Find by going to [Locations, Worldwide Directory](https://www.dhamma.org/en/locations/directory) and expand a center location, choose to use developer tools to inspect the location and find the `id` property.
+Find by going to [Locations, Worldwide Directory](https://www.dhamma.org/en/locations/directory) and expand a center location, choose to use developer tools to inspect the location and find the `data-id` property.

-Format: `location-NNNN`
+Format: `nnnn`

 ![Automation - Dhamma Location ID](/img/location-id.jpg)